 -I'll vote on a CP and politics if that's what you really want to do but I'm not too familiar with them and might not be the best at evaluating those args

-As of NSDA Nationals 2019, I have judged eight tournaments on this topic.
+As of Newark 2020, I have not yet judged a tournament on this topic.

 Clipping cards gets a loss and 0 speaks.
 If you don't know what that means, ask.
 I have voted on this before and will do it again if necessary.

 Speed is fine, but if you blast through 8 analytics in 15 seconds, I won't get them all and it won't be my fault.
 Don't bury your best arguments!

 Don't be cruel, disrespectful, or belittling.
 This is especially true if you are more experienced/knowledgeable than the other team.
 If you're a senior with 4 years of national circuit experience and 3 summers of camps, don't be a jerk to sophomores who just entered varsity just because you want to flex.
 This doesn't mean go easy, it means that you should take your opponents and their arguments seriously.